-RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS (PROPOSAL 2))
+RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS (PROPOSAL 2)

 In accordance with the Audit Committee's charter, the Audit Committee is responsible for the appointment and retention of our independent auditors.
-In our fiscal years ended December 28, 2017 ("Fiscal 2017") and Fiscal 2018, all audit and non-audit services were pre-approved by the Audit Committee.
+In our fiscal years ended December 27, 2018 ("Fiscal 2018") and December 26, 2019 ("Fiscal 2019"), all audit and non-audit services were pre-approved by the Audit Committee.

-The Audit Committee has appointed Ernst & Young to serve as our independent auditors for our fiscal year ending December 26, 2019, subject to ratification by our stockholders.
-Representatives of Ernst & Young will be present at the Annual Meeting to answer questions and will also have the opportunity to make a statement if they desire to do so.
-If the proposal to ratify Ernst & Young's appointment is not approved, other certified public accountants will be considered by the Audit Committee.
+The Audit Committee has appointed EY to serve as our independent auditors for our fiscal year ending December 31, 2020, subject to ratification by our stockholders.
+Representatives of EY will be present at the Annual Meeting to answer questions and will also have the opportunity to make a statement if they desire to do so.
+If the proposal to ratify EY's appointment is not approved, other certified public accountants will be considered by the Audit Committee.
 Even if the proposal is approved, the Audit Committee, in its discretion, may direct the appointment of new independent auditors at any time during the year if it believes that such a change would be in the best interest of the Company and its stockholders.

-Fees Paid to Ernst & Young LLP
+Fees Paid to EY

-The fees incurred by us for professional services rendered by Ernst & Young for Fiscal 2017 and Fiscal 2018 were as follows:
+The fees incurred by us for professional services rendered by Ernst & Young for Fiscal 2018 and Fiscal 2019 were as follows:

-Fiscal 2018 Fiscal 2017
+Fiscal 2019 Fiscal 2018

-Audit Fees \$ 1,705,015 (1) \$ 1,767,171 (1)
+Audit Fees \$ 2,423,577(1) \$ 1,705,015(1)

 Audit-Related Fees

-Tax Fees 158,246 (2) 137,864 (2)
+Tax Fees 155,000(2) 158,246(2)

 All Other Fees

-\$ 1,863,261 \$ 1,905,035
+\$ 2,578,577 \$ 1,863,261

+, , , , , , , , , , , , , , , , , , , ,

-- (1) Audit fees include fees and expenses for professional services rendered for the audit of the Company's annual consolidated financial statements, reviews of quarterly financial statements, and related services.
-Audit fees also include fees and expenses associated with securities offerings and filing registration statements with the Securities and Exchange Commission, including those associated with our initial public offering (our "IPO"), two secondary offerings in 2017 and two secondary offerings in 2018. - (2) Tax fees include fees for tax services, including tax compliance, tax advice and tax planning.
+- (1) Audit fees include fees and expenses for professional services rendered for the audit of the Company's annual consolidated financial statements, reviews of quarterly financial statements, Information Technology General Controls (ITGC) material weakness remediation and related services.
+Audit fees also include fees and expenses associated with securities offerings and filing registration statements with the Securities and Exchange Commission for two secondary offerings in 2018 and one secondary offering in 2019.
+In 2019, the portion of audit fees incurred for audit services to remediate the ITGC material weakness, as further detailed in Item 9A in our 2018 Form 10-K, were \$528,000. - (2) Tax fees include fees for tax services, including tax compliance, tax advice and tax planning.

-The Audit Committee has concluded that the provision of the foregoing services is compatible with maintaining Ernst & Young's independence.
+The Audit Committee has concluded that the provision of the foregoing services is compatible with maintaining EY's independence.